mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 <p class="caption">(\#fig:diablo-loading)(ref:diablo-loading)</p>
 </div>

 (ref:diablo-loading) **Loading plot for the variables selected by multiblock sPLS-DA performed on the `breast.TCGA` study on component 1.** The most important variables (according to the absolute value of their coefficients) are ordered from bottom to top.
-As this is a supervised analysis, colours indicate the class for which the median expression value is the highest for each feature (variables selected characterise \textcolor{blue}{Basal} and \textcolor{grey}{LumA}).
+As this is a supervised analysis, colours indicate the class for which the median expression value is the highest for each feature (variables selected characterise <span style='color: #388ECC;'>Basal</span> and <span style='color: #585858;'>LumA</span>).

 The loading plot shows the multi-omics signature selected on component 1, where each panel represents one data type.
 The importance of each variable is visualised by the length of the bar (i.e. its loading coefficient value).
-The combination of the sign of the coefficient (positive / negative) and the colours indicate that component 1 discriminates primarily the \textcolor{blue}{Basal} samples vs. the \textcolor{grey}{LumA} samples (see the sample plots also).
+The combination of the sign of the coefficient (positive / negative) and the colours indicate that component 1 discriminates primarily the <span style='color: #388ECC;'>Basal</span> samples vs. the <span style='color: #585858;'>LumA</span> samples (see the sample plots also).
 The features selected are highly expressed in one of these two subtypes.
-One could also plot the second component that discriminates the \textcolor{orange}{Her2} samples.
+One could also plot the second component that discriminates the <span style='color: #F68B33;'>Her2</span> samples.

 ### `cimDiablo`